jackson-nestelroad/battler/fxlang.md

 #### Branching

 A key requirement of dynamic battle effects is branching.
-For instance, `$chance = func_call(chance: 2)` emulates a coin flip, but how do we specialize behavior based on the result of this function call?
+For instance, `$chance = func_call(chance: 2)` emulates a coin flip, but how do we specialize behavior based on the result of this coin flip?

 An "if" statement executes a following block based on a condition (a.k.a., boolean expression).